Deck Issue

 Examples:

-• In the first game of a match, a player has a card that is listed as a Sideboard card on their submitted decklist but no copies listed in the Main Deck.
+In the first game of a match, a player has a card that is listed as a Sideboard card on their submitted decklist but no copies listed in the Main Deck.
+This would be grounds for a game loss unless this mistake was caught by the offending player in their first turn before significant actions have been taken.

 Last updated